 The Plant-Based Weight Loss Plate

 Are you a visual learner?
-Check out the Veggie Quest Plant-Based Weight Loss Plate.
+Check out the Veggie Quest Healthy Plant-Based Plate.
+It’s ideal for weight loss and maintaining a healthy weight!
 Just match your plate to the diagram at most meals, and you’ve got your bases covered.
+(Note: You only need to take vitamin B12 once a day.)

 Plant-based weight loss plate: Food groups